 Teeth grinding is often a problem in children with autism.

-In addition, they often cannot communicate with their caregivers.
+In addition, they often cannot communicate clearly with their caregivers.

 Thus, it becomes difficult to treat them, and their oral health gets compromised.